NikhilMahashabde/Inspirations/README.md

 [actiities
 [budet]]

-**Plan of action**
+**Plan of action** --------------------------------

-edit button - bring pop up for edit window.

-- update show editable items

-onClick on destination - open up more info.
+**Landing page**

+-- show last trip you were working on and continue

+-- explore random other trips

+-- create my own trip guideline how to use

+**Trip Edit button**

+display all editable things

 **AI funcitons**